Kelly Ripa Describes the First Time She Saw a Pic of Mark Consuelos

 Kelly Ripa knew she wanted to be with Mark Consuelos even before she met him.

-In an interview with Bruce Bozzi on his Lunch with Bruce podcast this week, the 47-year-oldLive With Kelly and Ryan co-host opened up about her initial feelings about her now-husband.
+In an interview with Bruce Bozzi on his Lunch with Bruce SiriusXM show this week, the 47-year-oldLive With Kelly and Ryan co-host opened up about her initial feelings about her now-husband.

 "I saw my husband in a photograph before I saw him," Ripa shared.
 "And I knew [that he was the one] when I saw his photograph."